NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 = Introduction

+== High-Performance Computing & Scalability

+== Parallel-in-Time Integration

+There are 3 traditional ways to parallelize the solution of a computational problem:
+CPU parallelization,
+GPU parallelization,
+and Distributed computing.
+While CPU parallelization is more straightforward to implement, GPU parallelization can allow for runtimes to decrease by many orders of magnitudes.
+Even lower run times can be achieved by combining either of these parallization schemes with running them on multiple machines.
+This investigation focuses on parallelizing the solution of equations of motion using GPUs and multiple machines.

+These approaches can offer massive increases in performance, but only for problems that are well-posed to be parallelized.
+Traditionally, initial value problems have been unable to be parallelized due their dependance on causality.
+Several methods have been created to overcome this limitation.
+These methods include the Parareal algorithm, Multigrid Reduction in Time (MGRIT), Parallel Full Approximtaion Scheme in Space and Time (PFASST).
+This investigation focuses on the Parareal algorithm.

+== Equations of Motion

+- Symplectic Integration
+- Traditional Methods in evoling Equations of Motion
+- Def don't use Runge-Kutta methods
+- Symplectic Euler
+- Velocity Verlet
+- etc.

+One of the most important algorithms used in evolving equations of motion is the velocity Verlet method.

 == Analog Cosmology

 Directly measuring the properties of the universe just after the Big Bang is impossible, as that was almost 14 billion years ago.
 Even _indirectly_ measuring these properties is extremely difficult via traditional means.
 During these brief moments just after the Big Bang, the universe expanded rapidly in a particular way.
 During this expansion there were particles popping in and out of existence, each with its own dynamics (e.g. position and momentum).